kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 __________________________________________________________________________________________________

-The MIP could have different solutions with same objective values.
-It is possible multiple runs of one problem, which did not reach the optimality (rum time equals to run time limit), would result in slightly different solutions and objective values.
+The MIP can have different solutions with the same objective values.
+It is also possible that multiple runs of one problem, which do not reach optimality, i.e., run time equals to run time limit) result in slightly different solutions and objective values.

 ## There are two options to run the program in Linux: